 Entry fee is Ksh 200 per person paid to Kenya Forest Service at their office opposite the Ngong Police Station, or at the KFS barrier on the trail.

-Caution: Security on Ngong Hills is a major concern, with some incidents of criminals attacking small groups of visitors reported over the years.
+Caution: Security on Ngong Hills is a major concern, with some incidents of muggers attacking small groups of visitors reported over the years.
 You are therefore advised to get armed escort from KFS at the gate.

 If you’d like to have a guided tour of the Ngong Hills, get in touch any of the following Guides:

 Paul Kalaile (tel:0202014970, cell:0714155872, email: email@example.com )